cronvel/rest-query/doc/methods-paths-and-patterns.md

 # Pattern matching

-Path pattern are path that contains wildcards.
-All wildcards start with an opening braces and end with a closing brace.
+Path pattern are path that contains wildcard tags.
+All tags start with an opening braces and end with a closing brace.

 E.g.: `/Users/{id}` is a pattern that matches all path consisting in a `Users` collection node and any ID node type.

-List of wildcards:
+List of wildcards/tags:

 * `{id}`: match any node of the ID type
 * `{slugId}`: match any node of the slugId type